DTJF/fbdoc/src/doc/7_Options.md

 This option makes \Proj to start a line in a multi line comment with an asterix character (`*`).
-By default the emitter \ref SecEmmCSource transforms only the comment markers for multi line comments (at the start `/'*` gets `/*!` and at the end `'/` gets `*/`).
-The lines between those markers get transfered unchanged.
+By default the emitter \ref SecEmmCSource transforms only the comment markers for multi line comments (at the start `/&apos;*` gets `/*!` and at the end `&apos;/` gets `*/`.
+The context between those markers gets transfered unchanged.

 Some backends (like gtk-doc) expect an asterix character in front of each comment line.
-This character makes it difficult to format the comment paragraphs, since the asterix character may get included in the text when a line break gets executed.
+This character makes it difficult to format the comment paragraphs, since the asterix character may get included in the text when an editor executes auto-formating.
 Using this option you can edit clean documentation comments in the FB source code and add the asterix only in the C like output for the backend.

 Example: